 The responding crew has 30 minutes to report to their work location in Bullhead City or Kingman.
 After arriving at the operations facility, crews load the Mohave Electric trucks with tools and equipment.
 They are ready to depart about 30 minutes later for investigation of the outage and to restore power.

 The length of time required to reach the outage location is determined by its distance from the operations facility.
 To reach outlying areas such as Wikieup or Peach Springs adds about 90 minutes of driving time.

 Once on scene, the reality is some outages are found more quickly and require less time to fix than others, which affects the duration of the outage.
 MEC trucks are stocked with many of the replacement items needed for outage restoration.

 Mohave Electric’s Board of Directors and management are committed to an ongoing program of reliability improvements.
 Our focus is on projects that help minimize the number of members affected by outage events, reduce the number of outages, and help shorten outage duration.
 MEC’s line-hardening projects strengthen portions of the 69 kV sub-transmission and distribution lines by replacing wood poles with steel poles in various wind-prone areas of the service territory.
 Installing steel poles helps prevent the domino effect of the more vulnerable wood poles breaking and falling during storms.

 Other projects include improvements to overhead lines, underground electric cable, substation equipment, fiber-optic network communication, tree and vegetation management, pole inspection, and wildlife protection and mitigation programs.

 We are using technology to make outage reporting easier for members.
-And our field crews are using electronic tablets that give them information from our Outage Management System (OMS), and help crews locate an outage and cause for faster restoration of power.
-OMS and enhanced communication equipment provide important system information during and after outages, and can help spot potential problems before they create an outage.
+Additionally, our field crews are using electronic tablets that give them information from our Outage Management System (OMS), and help crews locate an outage and cause for faster restoration of power.
+OMS and enhanced communication equipment provide important system information during and after outages and can help spot potential problems before they create an outage.